|Freshman||less than 30 semester hours|

 |World Hist Since 1700 (First Year Seminar )|

 General Education Requirements are subject to review and change by the Texas Higher Education Coordinating Board.

 Some degree programs specify the courses that satisfy these requirements.
 A student should consult with an academic advisor in selecting general education requirement courses.

 Students must enroll in these courses as outlined in the PLACEMENT, CONTINUING ENROLLMENT, AND COMPLETION RULES for Freshman-Level Mathematics and English Courses.

 Visual and performing arts course must be historical, appreciative, or theoretical in nature; it may not be an applied or performance course.
-Courses that meet this requirement are ART 131 Art Appreciation, ART 231 Art History I, ART 232 Art History II, ART 331 Art History of America; F A 101 The Arts in History, F A 135 Visual and Theatre Arts, F A 160 The Art of Film, F A 401 Arts in Cont Society; I T 340 Ceramics and Jewelry; MUSC 213 Fundamentals of Music, MUSC 313 Music Appreciation, MUSC 324 Popular Music in America, MUSC 325 Jazz History, MUSC 326 History of Music I, MUSC 327 History of Music II, MUSC 328 History of Music III; THEA 105 Introduction to the Theatre, THEA 207 History of Theatre I, THEA 208 History of Theatre II, THEA 404 Theory and Criticism.
+Courses that meet this requirement are ART 131 Art Appreciation, ART 231 Art History I, ART 232 Art History II, ART 331 Art History of America; F A 101 The Arts in History, F A 135 Visual and Theatre Arts, F A 160 The Art of Film, F A 401 Arts in Cont Society; I T 340 Ceramics and Jewelry; MUSC 113 Fundamentals of Music, MUSC 120 Popular Music in America, MUSC 325 Jazz History, MUSC 326 History of Music I, MUSC 327 History of Music II, MUSC 328 HISTORY OF MUSIC III; THEA 105 Introduction to the Theatre, THEA 207 History of Theatre I, THEA 208 History of Theatre II, THEA 404 Theory & Crit.